Keycapsss/Lily58L-Build-Guide/buildguide_en.md

 ![TRRS jack and reset button](img/trrs-jack-reset-button-1.jpg)

+**be careful** don't be careless doing this part.
+TRRS jacks are parts you can indeed mess up.
+I promise.

 ## Attach the OLED display
 On the **front side** of the board, apply enough solder to bridge the four jumper terminals in the Pro Micro section.